 The auditors of the Group are Moore Kingston Smith LLP ("MKS") who have served the Company since it was founded.
 MKS have regularly rotated the audit engagement partner.
 The Committee view is that MKS have served the Group well.
-The Committee has therefore concluded that to date it has not been necessary to retender the audit.
+The Committee has concluded that it has not been necessary to re-tender the audit.